Book 4 in the Task Force Hawaii Series

 “This would be my first case to head up.”

 He nodded.
 “I know that.
 Part of it is timing.
-I have Marcus on that terrorism committee; and, of course, we don’t know when Elle is going to pop.”
+I have Marcus on that terrorism committee; and, of course, we don’t know about Graeme because we don’t know when Elle is going to pop.”

 Del looked over at her.
 “As long as you try to hold off until the tenth of May.”

 The doctor rolled her eyes.
 “I take it there’s a bet lined up for that?”

 “There’s always a bet,” Drew said with a smile, then he glanced in her direction and it faded.
 “Hey, Cat.”

 She nodded in return, but didn’t say anything.
 She turned back to Del.